 So I often surprise my lecture listeners – I recommend adding fat to the diet!
 I recommend fatty margarine (minimum 60 % fat), oils and nuts.
-For example couple of tablespoons of canola oil or around 30 g of walnuts provide the daily dose of omega-3 fatty acids.
+For example, a couple of tablespoons of canola oil or around 30 grams of walnuts provide the daily dose of omega-3 fatty acids.
 Not forgetting fatty fish, of course.
 The oil can be swallowed as it is, although not everyone enjoys this method.
-It can also be mixed with porridge or used as salad dressing, as oil’s properties are brought forth best when served cold.
+It can also be mixed with porridge or used as salad dressing, as the oil’s properties are brought forth best when served cold.
 Nuts also bring other important nutrients to the diet.

 No to saturated fat

 I cannot recommend adding saturated fats though.
-For example butter should be considered a delicacy – if a dish absolutely requires it, you should use it in that and choose more wisely elsewhere.
+For example butter should be considered a delicacy – if a dish absolutely requires it, you should use it there and choose more wisely elsewhere.
 Or if you really like greasier cheese, opt for that and be pickier with other fatty food.
 Diet is an entirety and many different choices can give you a good end result.
-The bigger problem today is in fact the huge scope of choice available.
-We can choose from so many different foods with saturated and trans fat (chips, hamburgers, pizza, sausages, cheese, most sweet pastries… and so much more!) and we need to know how to choose from this jungle.
+The bigger problem today is in fact the huge scope of choices available.
+We can choose from so many different foods that contain saturated and trans fats (chips, hamburgers, pizza, sausages, cheese, most sweet pastries… and so much more!) and we need to know how to choose from this jungle.
 You are very lucky if you can eat all before mentioned foods without health hazards.

 Fat upgrade for the application

-So that also the users of See How You Eat Coach app would gain awareness around this subject, the latest version has an image of spoon of oil added to breakfast, lunch and dinner.
-It does not affect the amount of hearts, but is definitely part of a five hearts meal.
-So no fat free for the weight loser either, but instead enough unsaturated fat and saturated fat only when needed, as a treat.
+So that also the users of See How You Eat Coach app would gain awareness around this subject, the latest version has an image of a spoon of oil added to breakfast, lunch and dinner.
+It does not affect the amount of hearts, but it is definitely part of a five heart meal.